sooyeonsong/sooyeonsong.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate in Health Services and Policy Research (Health Economics) at Boston University School of Public Health, and a Graduate Fellow at the Partnered Evidence-based Policy Resource Center (PEPReC) at the VA Boston Healthcare System.
-My research examines how clinicians respond to payment and delivery reforms such as selective contracting and telemedicine.
-My dissertation measures the quality and value of physician practices to improve selective contracting.
+Welcome!
+I am a quantitative health services researcher and PhD candidate at the Boston University School of Public Health.
+My research aims to better understand how clinicians and healthcare organizations respond to payment and delivery reforms, including selective contracting and telemedicine.
+My dissertation focuses on evaluating low-value service measures to assess physician practice value in value-based networks.

+My work applies econometric and measurement science methods to large-scale healthcare data, including Medicare fee-for-service claims, Veterans Health Administration administrative data, electronic health record data, and survey data.

-Before my doctoral training, I worked in government management in global health at the Korea International Cooperation Agency (KOICA) and the World Health Organization, and practiced as a registered nurse in internal medicine.
-I received my MPH in Health Care Management and Policy, BS in Nursing, and BA in Philosophy from Seoul National University.
+Before pursuing PhD training, I worked in global health policy and government management and practiced clinical internal medicine.
+I received my MPH in Health Policy and Management, BS in Nursing, and BA in Philosophy in South Korea.

 You can find my CV [here](/files/Song_CV.pdf).